Zig-zag Elm Sawfly - Aproceros leucopoda

 In Britain this sawfly is mainly recorded from the south-east of England and the East Midlands but spreading.
 It was introduced to Europe in 2003, spreading rapidly and reaching the UK by 2017.

-Rare in Leicestershire and Rutland, but possibly moving in to our area.
+Once rare in Leicestershire and Rutland, but now much more frequent in our area.
 The record of 15th September 2020 is believed to be the first for VC55.

 Leicestershire & Rutland Map